-AbeBooks has been in business since 1996 and has an A+ rating by the Better Business Bureau.
+AbeBooks has been in business since 1996.
 In addition to new and used print books, AbeBooks also offers rare, autographed, out-of-print and first edition books.

 Out of the ten New York Times bestselling-books we used as part of our comparison process, AbeBooks had all of them in stock.
 And if you’re a collector, check out the Rare Books section – AbeBooks has the most extensive selection we saw while reviewing online bookstores.
 There is also information about best practices for appraising, buying, selling and caring for rare books – a nice hub of information if you’re an aspiring collector or looking to offload that dusty collection in the attic.